mrtgst/shellnote/README.md

 `shellnote -a "This is a great idea."`

+There is also a short-hand available:

+`note -a "This is an even greater idea!"`

 Your entry will be saved with a timestamp in a tab-delimited text file, `~/shellnote.txt`.
 You can print the last 20 lines using the `-p` flag:

-	martin@t480s ~ % shellnote -p
+	martin@t480s ~ % note -p
 	2020-08-29  19:57   Richard Stallman really whips the llama's ass.
 	2020-08-29  20:12   Make sure to drink your Ovaltine.
 	2020-08-29  20:24   This is a great idea.
+	2020-08-29	20:25	This is an even greater idea!

 ## Installation

+To install `shellnote`, first clone this repo using `git clone https://github.com/mrtgst/shellnote.git` and follow the instructions below.

+### Manually
-Clone this repo to your local drive and copy/link `shellnote` into a folder in your path and make sure it is executable (`chmod +x shellnote`).
+Copy/link `shellnote` into a folder in your path and make sure it is executable (`chmod +x shellnote`).

+To enable the `note` short-hand, either copy the `note` symbolic link in the repo to the same folder you put `shellnote` in, or create an alias in your shell config file: `alias note=shellnote`.

+### Using the install script
+Clone this repo to your local drive and run the `install` script by navigating to the repo folder and enter `sudo ./install`.
+This will copy `shellnote` to `/usr/local/bin/` and also create a soft link called `note` in the same folder.
+This enables running `shellnote` with `note`, without needing to set an alias.

 ## Basic use and configuration